heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-02-creating-simpler-msi-setup-using-wix-toolset.md

 comments: true
 ---

-In my previous blog post "[Create a basic MSI installer using WiX Toolset](https://heiswayi.nrird.com/2018/create-basic-msi-installer-using-wix-toolset)", I shared how I create a _basic_ MSI installer for my app, however the WiX project that I shared, the example of the WiX code is **a little bit of exaggerating**.
-This is because I need to add some extra features and also some customizations to the setup dialogs.
-Well, if **file copy** is the only thing you need, perhaps this article can guide you through in creating a simpler MSI setup.
-This tutorial is based on [WiX Toolset Compiler 3.11.1.2318](http://wixtoolset.org/releases/v3.11.1/stable).

 If you need a more simpler MSI setup (read: **file copy**), this post will walkthrough how you can get started to create one, using [WiX Toolset](http://wixtoolset.org/).
 In this step-by-step walkthrough, I have been using [WiX Toolset Compiler 3.11.1.2318](http://wixtoolset.org/releases/v3.11.1/stable).

 ### Getting started